nick-carroll1/LLM-Recommender-System/README.md

 To run all four prompts and compare performance click "Run All" on the comparing_prompts.ipynb Jupyter Notebook.

 The recommender's performance was compared using the MovieLens 100k dataset from the below paper.
-It can be found at here: https://grouplens.org/datasets/movielens/
+It can be found here: https://grouplens.org/datasets/movielens/

 F. Maxwell Harper and Joseph A. Konstan.
 2015.
 The MovieLens Datasets:
 History and Context.
 ACM Transactions on Interactive Intelligent